2023 WINNER REVEALED - WATCH THE CEREMONY

 Who Can Enter

 You can nominate yourself, your team or someone you know who meets the criteria.
-We’re accepting entries from individuals and project teams that have progressed or completed a project, activity or initiative in the AEC industry over the past 12 months.
+We’re accepting entries from individuals and project teams that have progressed or completed a project, activity or initiative in the AEC industry over the past year.
 We cannot accept entries for entire businesses.
-Please note that entries must be for projects, activities or initiatives that were either ongoing or have reached completion after 1 July 2021.
-Read our tips on how to win.
+Please note that entries must be for projects, activities or initiatives that were either ongoing or have reached completion after 1 January 2022.

 Entries should show the clear, tangible impact they have had on an overall project outcome, or on the community and/or people they were intended to help and serve.